ABOUT

 2023–2024: THE ISOLATED BONE

-"The Isolated Bone" is a collaboration between the artists Andjeas Ejiksson and Iris Smeds and curator Emily Fahlén.
-Taking the state, the body and their various enactments – searching for the feeling of alienation that comes with the loss of control – the project seeks to locate the language of theatre in the exhibition space, as well as the potential of art as theatre.
-The first part took the form of a performances event titled "The Family Is the First Spectacle" (2023).
-The second part was the exhibition "The Isolated Bone" at Mint (2023–2024) with works by Andjeas Ejiksson, Iris Smeds, Marion Scemama & David Wojnarowicz.
-The third part took the form of a performance event titled "Ship of Fools" (2024).
-The fourth part was produced as a poetry festival at the ABF building on Sveavägen in Stockholm.
+"The Isolated Bone" is a collaboration between artists Andjeas Ejiksson and Iris Smeds and curator Emily Fahlén.
+Exploring the state, the body, and their various enactments, the project traces the sense of alienation that accompanies a loss of control, seeking to situate the language of theatre within the exhibition space and to test the potential of art as theatre.
+The first chapter took the form of the performance event "The Family Is the First Spectacle" (2023), followed by the exhibition "The Isolated Bone at Mint" (2023–2024), featuring works by Andjeas Ejiksson, Iris Smeds, Marion Scemama, and David Wojnarowicz.
+The project continued with the performance event "Ship of Fools" (2024) and concluded with a poetry festival (2024) at the ABF building on Sveavägen in Stockholm.

 2023–2024: OORDING-ORDNING-OORDING-ORDNING